Last updated on

 Small Kitchen Sink

 The tiny kitchen is becoming the norm in many modern apartments.
 A small kitchen sink (down to 26 inches) will maximize your tiny kitchen.
 Small kitchens need under-mount sinks.
-A wet bar sink is another viable alternative.
+A wet bar sink with a gooseneck faucet is another viable alternative.

 Vintage Farmhouse Sink